Biography

 Praised for his “athletic” and “impressive and stylistically Scottish playing” (Dr. John Turner & Dr. Melinda Crawford), Tim Macdonald is a regular performer, scholar, composer, and teacher of early Scottish fiddle music.

-Tim was the first US National Scottish Fiddling Champion to win on a Baroque violin, and his performances with Trio Settecento, Susie Petrov, The Newberry Consort, Dave Wiesler, and many others have taken him from New York City’s Frick Collection to the villages of Indonesia, countless country and contra dances, Scotland’s Blair Castle, and beyond.
 Favorite projects include helping to perform Scotland’s first opera, The Gentle Shepherd, in full for the first time in over two centuries, lecturing on applying the rhetorical ideas of the Scottish Enlightenment to modern fiddling, playing fully-staged Elizabethan jigs with Steve Player, joining classical superstar Rachel Barton Pine for an encore of traditional tunes following her performance of Bruch’s Scottish Fantasy, and serving as music and dancing master at a thoroughly-researched recreation of a 1770s American tavern.
 His radio appearances include WQXR classical radio (New York City), BBC Scotland’s Take the Floor, WGN & WDCB (Chicago), and WBOM (Rockford).

 His debut album, The Wilds (with cellist Jeremy Ward), celebrates the diversity of Scottish fiddle music in the 18th century, and has been described as “fresh and yet authentic sounding” (Dr. John Purser) and “a belter” (Dr. David McGuinness).

-He is a past chairman of the Chicago Branch of the Royal Scottish Country Dance Society and Musician-in-Residence for the Oak Park English Country Dancers, and is in demand for SCD balls, English country dances, contras, and “Playing for Dance” workshops in the US and Scotland.
-He is perennially in charge of dance music at The Jink and Diddle School of Scottish Fiddling and has also played for Scottish Sessions and English-Scottish-Contra Week (ESCape) at Pinewoods.
+Tim is a past chairman of the Chicago Branch of the Royal Scottish Country Dance Society and is in demand for SCD balls, dance weekends, and "Playing for Dance" music workshops in the US, Scotland, and Continental Europe.
+He recorded a CD of new dances for the Edinburgh Branch Centenary with Muriel Johnstone, Pete Clark, and Peter Shand.
+He is perennially in charge of dance music at The Jink and Diddle School of Scottish Fiddling and has also played for Scottish Sessions, English-Scottish-Contra Week (ESCape) at Pinewoods, Scottish Weekend, and overnight dance weekends for the Paris, Lyon, Youth, and several American branches.
+He's performed with most of the top dance pianists in the US and Scotland, including Muriel Johnstone, Susie Petrov, Dave Wiesler, Andy Imbrie (Reel of Seven), Kate Barnes, and Karen Axelrod.